Paix: Artwork and packaging

 Paix's front cover, like nearly all of Alpes' albums, features the group outdoors in the Alpes-de-Haute-Provence region of Southern France.
 Ribeiro and Moullet are shown sitting in the foreground while the Lemoine brothers stand in the background on either side of a tree bearing the group's name and album title.
 The text is written in the Camellia typeface by Letraset, with the long band name using the font's narrow glyphs and the short album title using its wide forms.
 The cover photo was taken by French music photographer Jean-Pierre Leloir, while the album's gatefold artwork was anonymously credited to "X...".

 As with all of Ribeiro's albums, Philips Records issued Paix with a sticker on the cover stating "Les textes de ces chansons n'engagent que leur auteur" (lit.
 The texts of these songs engage only their author).
 Ribeiro resented the content disclaimer, saying, "It's terrible to have done this to me."

 Release and reception

-Paix was released shortly after the band performed to 4,000 people at the Cathedral of St. Gudula in Brussels.
+Paix was released shortly after the band performed to 4,000 people at the Cathedral of St. Michael and St. Gudula in Brussels.
 The album achieved considerably more commercial success upon release than the group's previous albums; it sold 50,000 copies, five times as many as their debut Nº2 had sold.